 An exchange transfusion is a medical procedure in which your blood is removed and replaced with plasma or donor blood.
 This is done via a catheter.
 The procedure is used to save the life of an adult or child with life-threatening blood abnormalities.

-An exchange transfusion either reverses or counteracts the symptoms of jaundice or other blood diseases, such as sickle cell anemia.
+An exchange transfusion reverses or counteracts the symptoms of jaundice or other blood diseases, such as sickle cell anemia.

 Sickle cell disease (SCD) is a group of blood disorders that cause red blood cells to stiffen and become crescent-shaped.
 This shape impedes their flow through the circulatory system and causes blockages in capillaries.
-According to the Centers for Disease Control and Prevention, one in every 400 African-American babies in the United States is born with SCD.
-(CDC)
+According to the Centers for Disease Control and Prevention, one in every 500 African-American babies in the United States is born with SCD.

 An exchange transfusion is performed in a hospital or clinic.
 During the procedure, your blood will be removed and replaced with donor blood or plasma.

-If you need multiple blood transfusions over a relatively short period of time, you may be at risk of an iron overload.
+If you need multiple blood transfusions over a relatively short period of time, you may be at risk of iron overload.
 This means too much iron has accumulated in your blood.
-If this is not treated, it can cause damage to your heart, liver, and other organs.
+Without treatment, this can cause damage to your heart, liver, and other organs.
 In that case, your doctor will provide chelation therapy to remove the excess iron from your body.
 Chelation therapy requires only a simple medication, either injected or taken as a pill.

-Your blood will then be labeled and sent to a lab, where a machine will analyze it to determine your blood type.
+Your blood will then be labeled and sent to a lab where a machine will analyze it to determine your blood type.
 This ensures that the blood you receive by transfusion is a match for your own blood type.
 If the donor blood is not a match, it will make you sick.